Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 You will need to interact with the installer once, to create a user name and pasword for the database administrator account.
 Remember this password well if you want to customize the solution.
-If you reset it in the [Azure portal](https://portal.azure.com), Azure Data Factory may have trouble talking to the SQL server.
+If you reset it (e.g., in the [Azure portal](https://portal.azure.com)), Azure Data Factory will have trouble talking to the SQL server and the Linked Services will need an updated connection string with the new password.

 ### Provisioned Azure Resources
 Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource